unisonweb/unison/unison-src/transcripts/delete.md

 .> delete.verbose Foo Foo.Foo incrementFoo
 ```

-If you mess up on one of the names of your deletion set, you cannot run the command
+If you mess up on one of the names of your command, delete short circuits

 ```unison:hide
 e = 11